Are you missing romantic relationship, or perhaps you want to add some romance to your relationship?

 I know that heart beat by heart beat chemistry tends to minimize intervention from the Fairy Godmother and maximize the potential for the "Just Do It" part of marriage.

-For videos and information about Heartmath, check the link below.
+For videos and information about Heartmath, check the link In the right column.

 Very early in my personal growth experience, a wise person taught me to use the phrase "gratitude is the attitude" when I was resentful or afraid and that phrase has helped me feel better tens of thousands of times.